CapitaineJSparrow/emusak-ui/Readme.md

 ### Thanks

 * Sin for creating a nice community and init the ideas
-* Niwu for testing, suggestions and help me to match switch title IDs to game name
+* Niwu for testing, suggestions and help me to match Switch title IDs to game name
-* Joshi to update the backend to create a nice software
+* Joshi for updating the backend to create a nice software
-* LiveLM to put some love to arch linux users
+* LiveLM for putting some love to Arch Linux users